Bye Bye Birdie (1995 film): Reception

 The TV movie won an Emmy Award in 1996 for Outstanding Music and Lyrics and was nominated for Outstanding Music Direction and Outstanding Hairstyling for a Miniseries or a Special.

+The film was the fourth most-watched program the night of its premiere, behind Shadow of a Doubt on NBC, The Haunting of Helen Walker on CBS, and new episodes of Married... with Children and What's So Funny? on Fox.